 To change how Firefox handles a file type in the list, click on its name to select it.
 Open the drop-down menu to select the download action you want Firefox to use:

-- Preview in Firefox: Select it if you want Firefox displays the content.
-It's only applicable to a limited number of types, those that Firefox is able to decode such as Podcast, Video Podcast, Web Feed, PDF.
+- Preview in Firefox: Select it if you want Firefox to display the content.
+It's only applicable to a limited number of types, those that Firefox is able to decode such as Podcast, Video Podcast, Web Feed, and PDF.

 - Choose a feature or plugin: If you want a feature or a plugin in Firefox to handle the type, and one is available, select it from the drop-down menu.